 These two inputs help calculate the gratuity amount.
 Also, the gratuity calculator makes it easier to calculate the gratuity amount.

-The gratuity payments can be made in cash, cheque, or demand draft.
+The gratuity payments can be in cash, cheque, or demand draft.
 However, to receive the gratuity amount, the eligible employee has to apply within 30 days from the dates it becomes payable.
 Also, the employer must pay the employee within 30 days from the date of receipt of the application.

-Which organization is eligible for Gratuity?
+Which Organization is Eligible for Gratuity?

 The Payment of Gratuity Act extends to the whole of India.
 It shall apply to: